Domov / Blog / The History of Scrum: How, when and WHY

 They found, according to Sutherland, the best paper in Harvard Business Review, The new new product development game (not a typo, authors chose to emphasize the word new) by Hirotaka Takeuchi and Ikujiro Nonaka.
 A paper showing a new, holistic approach to product development.
 Authors of this paper compared the new approach to a rugby game – team moving down the field in a scrum formation as a unit.
 This paper provided Sutherland with a formal model and the name for a new framework created for the IT industry: Scrum.

-The first Scrum team was built on principles of Nonaka’s and Takeuchi’s paper.
-Another important factor for building the team was research from Bell Labs that showed how specialized silos of activity slowed down the communication and made teamwork impossible.
+The first Scrum team was built on the principles of Nonaka’s and Takeuchi’s paper.
+Another important factor for building the team was research from Bell Labs that showed how specialized silos of activity slowed down communication and made teamwork impossible.
 This resulted in having as few roles in the team as possible.
 Starting with the team and the team leader – scrum master, and later adding the product owner role responsible for clearly specifying the backlog.
 From here, the first Scrum team started scrumming in January 1994.

 In 1995, after Easel Corporation was acquired by VMARK, Schwaber spent two weeks with the Scrum team, and he agreed to expand Scrum with Sutherland outside of Easel Corporation into the software industry worldwide.

 In 1995 Ken Sutherland and Jeff Schwaber wrote a paper officially introducing Scrum and published it at OOPSLA’95 (Object-Oriented Programming, Systems, Languages and Applications) conference.
-They both went on to introduce Scrum to multiple companies like Motorola, Fidelity, or GE Medical, and after seeing great results and creating a community, they co-created Agile manifesto in 2001.
+They both went on to introduce Scrum to multiple companies like Motorola, Fidelity, or GE Medical, and after seeing great results and creating a community, they co-created the Agile manifesto in 2001.

 „We’re not going to tell people what to do; the idea is you’re doing creative work, you need guidelines to help you, not constraint you.
 So why don’t we come up with a bunch of principles and values, alternatives, that might lead you to what you need to do.“ Ken Schwaber about creating Agile manifesto

 The paper New new product development game published by Hirotaka Takeuchi and Ikujiro Nonaka in 1984 serves as the formal model for Scrum.
-In the paper, authors looked at successful companies in Japan and the United States that used a new, holistic method for product development as opposed to older, sequential approach (like the waterfall).
+In the paper, the authors looked at successful companies in Japan and the United States that used a new, holistic method for product development as opposed to an older, sequential approach (like the waterfall).
 Companies like Fuji – Xerox, Canon, or Honda used different principles when developing a product, which pushed them ahead of competitors.

 Takeuchi and Nonaka highlight that the new approach they presented can act as a change agent, a vehicle for introducing creative, market-driven ideas and processes into an old, rigid organization.
 These teams reminded the authors of sports teams, particularly rugby and scrum formation, in which the whole team moves as one, working together towards one goal around any impediments.